 With decades worth of combined experience, the Bozeman based team is ready to work with you on an application solution for your LA-ICP-MS specific anaylsis needs.
 We look forward to working with you to improve the speed, precision and accuracy of your ICP-MS or ICPOES analysis.
-We are the industry specialists in laser ablation, laser micromachining, micromanufacturing, milling applications and laser processing.
+ESL laser ablation products are designed and developed with an emphasis on superior performance and benchmark analytical results, application flexibility, operating convenience and reliability.

 Discover Superior Performance